-3.3 Synergies of teaching and research
+3.3.
+Synergies of teaching and research

-The teaching staff collaborate in the fields of teaching and research within the HEI and with partners outside (practitioners in their fields, employers, and staff members at other HEIs in Cyprus or abroad).

-- Scholarly activity to strengthen the link between education and research is encouraged. - The teaching staff publications are within the discipline. - Teaching staff studies and publications are closely related to the programme's courses. - The allocation of teaching hours compared to the time for research activity is appropriate.
+- The teaching staff collaborate in the fields of teaching and research within the HEI and with partners outside (practitioners in their fields, employers, and staff members at other HEIs in Cyprus or abroad). - Scholarly activity to strengthen the link between education and research is encouraged. - The teaching staff publications are within the discipline. - Teaching staff studies and publications are closely related to the programme's courses.